Johnobasi/ConsoleApp/README.md

 #Implementation:

 InputFileProcessor reads a file line by line and supports multiple encodings.
-It handles Windows-1252 encoding and falls back to UTF-8 when necessary.
-While implementing InputFileReader, I encountered issues with files encoded in an unexpected format.
-Adding a fallback to UTF-8 resolved the problem.

 ##3.
 IOutputFileWriter Interface: Defines the contract for writing word frequencies to a file in key value pair format.